How to Make a Gantt Chart in Google Sheets: Step-by-Step Guide and Video

 Change Border Styles

-More complex projects will likely have project tasks that are dependent on one another — meaning, you can’t start some tasks until a previous task or series of tasks is complete.
-Follow these steps to ensure a dependent task does not start before the previous one is complete.
+Identify which tasks can’t start until a previous task or series of tasks is complete.
+Add a formula to set the dependency.
+You can also add formulas that show tasks that can happen concurrently.
+Follow these steps to learn how to keep a dependent task from starting before the previous one is complete.

-Set Up Dependent Tasks to Occur After Previous Tasks in a Gantt Chart
+Set Up Dependent Tasks in a Gantt Chart

-2. In the first table, click the cell of the dependent task (i.e., the task that cannot be started until a previous task is complete).
+2. In the first table, click the cell of the dependent task.

 3. In the Start Date cell of the dependent task, type in this formula: